-- Years of reasonable and consistent profitability preferably showing growth (although the Covid-19 crisis may have had a negative impact here). - Ensuring that contracts with suppliers and customers are in order. - Securing assets such as intellectual property. - Checking out any threats such as potential litigation. - Making certain that key staff are in place and are likely to remain.
+- Years of reasonable and consistent profitability preferably showing growth (although the Covid-19 pandemic and continuing economic problems may have had a negative impact here). - Ensuring that contracts with suppliers and customers are in order. - Securing assets such as intellectual property. - Checking out any threats such as potential litigation. - Making certain that key staff are in place and are likely to remain.
 Ideally, it should be possible for the business to be run independently without your involvement.